Hi! I hope you're having a good day. This is my website, which has some information about me and my life.

 Education

-TL;DR: I'll graduate with a BA in Computer Science & Mathematics from Williams College in 2027.ⓘ I'll also be studying abroad at Oxford for '25-'26.
+I'll graduate with a BA in Computer Science & Mathematics, and a concentration in Cognitive Science, from Williams College in 2027.ⓘ I'll also be studying abroad at Oxford for '25-'26.

 Experience